-Once the citric acid is run clear, add a little KMBS to the citric solution.
-Rrecirculate through the membranes, switch off the recirc pump and Close valves 6 and 7.
+Switch on the machine pump, and recirculate through the membranes for 5 minutes, switch off the recirc pump and Close ALL valves.
+If you would like the machine to remain completely full, we would recommend capping or valving the Wine Inlet and Wine Outlet lines.
 You can leave the system in this state for up to a month after which we would recommend cleaning of the system again to prevent mold and or bacteria growth.

-EXTENDED SOAK.
+EXTENDED SOAK - FOR HEAVILY FOULED SYSTEM.

-If the system has been used for a long period of time or is not delivering a sufficient volume of permeate, it may be necessary to soak the system over night in a high pH solution or in TSP.
+If the system has been used for a long period of time AND is not delivering a sufficient volume of permeate, it may be necessary to soak the system over night in a high pH solution or in TSP.
 To do this carry out the clean as above, but stop after the first TSP clean.
-Check the pH of the solution recirculation through the membranes and make sure it is between 11 and 12.
+Check the pH of the solution recirculating through the membranes and make sure it is between 11 and 12.
 If it is too high, adjust the pH slightly with some citric acid.
+High pH solutions can damage the membrane elements over a long soak period.

 LONG TERM STORAGE